Balajanovski/simple-raymarcher/README.md

 [![Screen_Shot_2018-01-06_at_4.23.51_PM.png](https://s18.postimg.org/lcf0ulo1l/Screen_Shot_2018-01-06_at_4.23.51_PM.png)](https://postimg.org/image/thx2srcad/)

 ## About
 The simple raymarcher is a project I've created as a "reference" for the SDF raymarching rendering technique which can be used and understood by beginners to CGI.
-Unfortunately there are not many projects on github written in C++ for raymarching.
+Unfortunately there are not many projects on github written in C++ (all calculated on the CPU) for raymarching.
 The technique is mostly implemented on ShaderToy in GLSL, and when I was learning about this rendering technique, I had noticed a distinct abscence of information on the topic.
 This is why I've created this repository.<br>
 ## Structure
 The program is written entirely in C++.<br>
+The shaders are only to put pixels to the screen.
+The values of the pixels are calculated on the CPU in `Raymarcher.cpp`.<br>
-All of the raymarching code is in the `Raymarching.cpp` file.<br>
+All of the raymarching code is in the `Raymarcher.cpp` file.<br>
 You can change the scene via the file `Config/config.yaml`<br>
 ## Raymarching information
 Raymarching is the alternative technique to Raytracing.
 Both of these techniques are part of the ray rendering family.<br>